roshan151/KundaliMatch/README.md

 Step 4: From terminal install docker compose: `sudo yum install -y docker`

-Step 5: While docker app is running, run docker build in root directory: `docker compose build`.
+Step 5: While docker app is running, run docker build in root directory - `docker compose build`.
 This builds new docker images and needs to be done anytime there is a code change in one of the services.

 Step 6: To run docker containers: `docker compose up -d`